sirstanislav/mesto-react/README.md

 # Project: Mesto-React

-Mesto: An interactive page where you can add photos, delete them, and like them.
+Mesto: An interactive page where you can register users, add photos, delete them, and like them.

 The project is written in `HTML`, `CSS`, `JSX` using `React Fraemwork`.
 To building the SPA was used the `BEM` methodology.
 Data came from the server and was sent to it through a class component using `RestAPI`.